-- The tabulated current carrying capacities relate to continuous loading of cables in single circuit with the installation methods shown in Appendix 7.
-The values correspond to the conductor operating temperatures indicated in the headings of the tables and for a.c. operation apply only to frequencies in the range 49 to 61 Hz. - (b) The values of current tabulated represent current carrying capacities where no correction factor is applied.
-Under individual installation conditions, appropriate correction factors (see Appendix 5) for ambient temperature, grouping and thermal insulation etc. should be applied as multipliers to the tabulated values.
+- (a) The tabulated current carrying capacities relate to continuous loading of cables in single circuit with the installation methods shown in Appendix 7.
+The values correspond to the conductor operating temperatures indicated in the headings of the tables and for AC operation apply only to frequencies in the range 49 to 61 Hz. - (b) The values of current tabulated represent current carrying capacities where no rating factor is applied.
+Under individual installation conditions, appropriate rating factors (see Appendix 5) for ambient temperature, grouping and thermal insulation etc. should be applied as multipliers to the tabulated values.
+For direct buried cables and cables in buried ducts, the rating factors given in Appendix 4 of BS 7671 should be taken into account.